mozilla/jx-sqlite/docs/jx_expressions_leaves.md

     "select":["a.b.*"  ] => {"header":[  "a.b.c",   "a.b.d"                      ], "data":[[1, 2      ]]}
     "select":["a.b.c.*"] => {"header":[  "a.b.c"                                 ], "data":[[1         ]]}

-**THIS PART IS STILL OPEN FOR DEBATE**

-The whole reason for the star selector is to flatten structures so they behave well in tables.

-* Do we even need the star selector?
-If objects are automatically flattened, maybe we do not
-* Is the star selector providing a set of named columns?
-If so what role does `select.name` play? `"select":{"name":"n", "value":"a.*"}`
-* Considering the above, do we escape the named columns coming from star?
-The list format would certainly suggest that we do.
-* What is an alternate, but consistent, interpretation of the star selector?
-* If we force all star selectors to be JSON Expressions; force `"select":["a.b.*"]` to read like `"select":[{"value":{"leaves":"a.b"}}]`; we can say the form is invalid, and must be given a name.

 ## Cube format